marioy47/blog-site/posts/webpack-wordpress-config/index.md

 }
 ```

-To summary of what I did in `webpack.config.init` is ask small files to be embedded and big files to be compressed.
+The summary of what I did in `webpack.config.init` is to ask small files to be embedded, and big files to be compressed.

 ![Result of embedding and compressing images](compress-embed-images.png)